Atomic battery: Radiovoltaic conversion

 A radiovoltaic (RV) device converts the energy of ionizing radiation directly into electricity using a semiconductor junction, similar to the conversion of photons into electricity in a photovoltaic cell.
 Depending on the type of radiation targeted, these devices are called alphavoltaic (AV, αV), betavoltaic (BV, βV) and/or gammavoltaic (GV, γV).
 Betavoltaics have traditionally received the most attention since (low-energy) beta emitters cause the least amount of radiative damage, thus allowing a longer operating life and less shielding.
 Interest in alphavoltaic and (more recently) gammavoltaic devices is driven by their potential higher efficiency.

 Alphavoltaic conversion

 Alphavoltaic devices use a semiconductor junction to produce electrical energy from energetic alpha particles.

 Betavoltaic conversion

 Betavoltaic devices use a semiconductor junction to produce electrical energy from energetic beta particles (electrons).
-A commonly used source is the hydrogen isotope tritium.
+A commonly used source is the hydrogen isotope tritium, which is employed in City Labs' NanoTritium batteries.

 Betavoltaic devices are particularly well-suited to low-power electrical applications where long life of the energy source is needed, such as implantable medical devices or military and space applications.

+The Chinese startup Betavolt claimed in January 2024 to have a miniature device in the pilot testing stage.
+It is allegedly generating 100 microwatts of power and a voltage of 3V and has a lifetime of 50 years without any need for charging or maintenance.
+Betavolt claims it to be the first such miniaturised device ever developed.
+It gains its energy from the isotope nickel-63, held in a module the size of a very small coin.
+As it is consumed, the nickel-63 decays into stable, non-radioactive isotopes of copper, which pose no environmental threat.
+It contains a thin wafer of nickel-63 providing beta particle electrons sandwiched between two thin crystallographic diamond semiconductor layers.